Bell Street Pier

 But it’s possible to quiet such spaces, thanks to the Sonex® Pyramid Acoustic Foam installed on the concourse walls.
 The deeply sculpted surface of Sonex® Pyramid Acoustic Foam maximizes the effective area of acoustic control.
 The melamine charcoal-colored wall panels are also rated Class 1 for flame spread and smoke density.

 Acoustics were an early concern of designers working on the pier, who knew the hard-parallel surfaces would create reverberation problems that would render the area far from peaceful.
 “We knew we needed to do something acoustically in the space,” says David Hewitt, president of Hewitt Architects, designers of the Bell Street Pier.
 “But we didn’t want a plain vanilla solution that simply controlled the acoustics.
 We wanted something that fit the shape and strong angles of the space.”

-Mr. Hewitt said “We were intrigued by Sonex® Pyramid because of its unique look.
+“We were intrigued by Sonex® Pyramid because of its unique look.
 It plays well with the geometric design.”

 To learn more about how Acoustical Solutions can solve your noise control problems, use our contact form, call one of our Acoustical Sales Consultants at (800) 782-5742, or visit us on the web at acousticalsolutions.com.